 The thing I love most about travelling is that it’s always a surprise.
 Honestly, it doesn’t matter if you’re taking an epic journey across a continent or pottering on the other side of town, it’s always the surprises that make travel so much fun.
 This is exactly why I love Stockholm so much… the surprises!
-With Stockholm’s metro art being one of the coolest things to see whilst travelling around the city. 🇸🇪
+With the Stockholm metro art being one of the coolest things to see whilst travelling around the city. 🇸🇪

 Now, although the metro isn’t as big as cities like New York or London’s Tube, it has a pretty hefty mix of stops (about 100, actually) and lines that criss-cross the city that I’m sure you’ll love to see.

 With that being said, on our last trip to Stockholm with KLM, we decided to make it our goal to find some of the best of Stockholm’s metro art.
-I’ve also popped them onto a map that I’m hoping will help you locate them on your visit, too. ✨

 Take a look at some of the very best stations to visit for Stockholm’s metro art. 🎨

 1.)
 T-Centralen Station